-The University Aquatic Center, located east of Cooke Hall on the Minneapolis campus, was built in 1990.
-It was fashioned to meet or exceed Olympic standards so that it could host major swimming and diving events.
+The University Aquatic Center, located east of Cooke Hall on the Minneapolis campus, opened in June of 1990.
+It was designed to meet or exceed Olympic standards so that it could host major swimming and diving events.
 Nearly two acres in size, the Aquatic Center houses the Dorothy L.

 The Baseline Tennis Center is the sparkling home of Golden Gopher Tennis.
 Opened in the fall of 2002, the on-campus facility provides the University of Minnesota with one of the premier collegiate tennis venues in the nation.